awepo-pro/entity_matching/README.md

 ### 1. **Install directly from GitHub (recommended)**

-If your code is stored in a public GitHub repo (say `https://github.com/anton/entity-matching`), you can install it with:
+If your code is stored in a public GitHub repo, you can install it with:

 ```bash
 pip install git+https://github.com/anton/entity-matching.git